walmartlabs/zUID/installation.md

 ### Installation instructions
 1. Download the zUID repository to your local workstation.

-1. Allocate a JCL and source library on the mainframe.
-Both libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or PDSE.
+1. Allocate a JCL and all source libraries on the mainframe.
+All libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or PDSE.

-1. FTP the JCL in the CNTL folder to the JCL library you have allocated.
+1. FTP the JCL in the jcl folder to the JCL library you have allocated.

-1. FTP the source code and definitions in the source folder to the source library you have allocated.
+1. FTP the source code and definitions in the source folders to the source libraries you have allocated.

 1. *In the source library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source to help match your installation standards.
 The file itself provides a brief